 The problem with the word “brand” is that it means many different things to different people.
-Industry pros are always defining “branding” in esoteric ways and business owners mostly think of it as the process of getting a logo, a fancy website, pro photography and cool fonts.
+Industry pros are always defining it in esoteric (and often unhelpful) ways and business owners mostly think build a brand means they just need to get themselves a logo, a fancy website, pro photography, some cool fonts and call it good.

-And that’s exactly why lots of business owners don’t think they need branding.
-Lots of businesses succeed without having those things.
+And that’s exactly why lots of business owners don’t think they need to build a brand.
+Lots of businesses succeed without having any of those things.

 But let me ask you this: